 - Clean yourself!
 Always wash your hands after petting a cat.
 You should also avoid touching your face or eyes after contact.

-- Limit the amount of carpeting in your home, as carpeting is a magnet for dander and can be difficult to thoroughly clean.
+- Limit the amount of carpeting in your home, as the carpeting is a magnet for dander and can be difficult to clean thoroughly.

 - use pet wipes to remove cat dander and to keep your pet's coat moisturized.